Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Introduction

-To assess the effectiveness of our method, we conduct experiments on four challenging mathematical reasoning tasks and compare it against the state-of-the-art RLVR methods, including PPO and GRPO.
-The results demonstrate that PACS significantly outperforms baselines.
-For instance, PACS achieves a pass@256 rate of 59.78\% on AIME 2025, representing improvements of 13.32 and 14.36 points over PPO and GRPO.
-Ablation studies confirm the critical importance of the weighting mechanism, while training dynamics analysis reveals that PACS achieves superior exploration-exploitation balance.
+To address the limitations of the RL-based paradigm rooted in sparse feedback, we propose \textbf{\ours} (im\textbf{P}licit \textbf{A}ctor \textbf{C}ritic coupling via a \textit{\textbf{S}upervised learning} framework).
+We recast RLVR as a supervised learning task (as illustrated in~\cref{fig:rlvr_sl}) by treating outcome rewards as labels to train a policy-parameterized score function via cross-entropy loss.
+Gradient analysis reveals that this formulation inherently recovers the standard policy gradient while implicitly coupling the actor and critic through shared parameterization.
+This design eliminates the temporal mismatch introduced by separate value estimators and mitigates the high-variance issues associated with Monte Carlo estimates by providing stable prediction-error signals for optimization.
+Moreover, it reduces compute overhead compared to value-model-based training, and attenuates extreme updates that cause entropy collapse via bounded supervised residual.
+Overall, \ours offers a principled and efficient training paradigm that unifies policy learning and reward estimation within a coherent supervised learning framework.

+Experimental results on five benchmarks demonstrate \ours's superiority.
+It outperforms strong open-source models like LIMO and Eurus-2-7B with a 63.32\% $\text{pass@}1$ accuracy.
+Notably, \ours 4B model (45.63\% on AIME 2025) surpasses the significantly larger Qwen3-14B (36.22\%).
+Against RLVR baselines, \ours establishes a decisive lead, particularly on complex tasks: on BeyondAIME, PACS-8B achieves 64.02\% ($\text{pass@}64$), exceeding GRPO (57.64\%) and PPO (53.80\%) by approximately 6.4 and 10.2 points, respectively.
+Furthermore, \ours mitigates entropy collapse, achieving significantly higher solution diversity than GRPO (0.0392 vs. 0.0249).

-The main contributions are summarized as follows: \begin{itemize}[label=\textbullet, leftmargin=*, topsep=0pt, itemsep=2pt] \item We propose PACS, a novel RLVR approach that reframes the problem as supervised learning: motivated by the sparsity of outcome rewards, we treat them as target labels and train the policy via cross-entropy loss. \item We demonstrate that the proposed loss inherently captures policy gradient updates and implicitly unifies actor (policy improvement) and critic (reward estimation) through shared parameterization, enabling efficient and stable policy optimization. \item Extensive experiments on challenging mathematical reasoning benchmarks show that PACS outperforms state-of-the-art RLVR methods, achieving superior reasoning performance, maintaining healthy policy entropy for exploration, and exhibiting improved training efficiency. \end{itemize}
+The main contributions are summarized as follows: \begin{itemize}[label=\textbullet, leftmargin=*, topsep=0pt, itemsep=2pt] \item We propose \ours, a novel RLVR framework that recasts sparse outcome rewards as supervised signals, effectively training the policy via cross-entropy loss. \item We theoretically demonstrate that the proposed loss inherently captures policy gradient updates and implicitly unifies actor and critic through shared parameterization, enabling efficient and stable policy optimization. \item Extensive experiments on challenging mathematical reasoning benchmarks show that \ours consistently outperforms state-of-the-art RLVR methods, achieving superior reasoning performance. \item Generalization and diversity analyses demonstrate that PACS possesses strong transfer capabilities on out-of-domain tasks and effectively mitigates entropy collapse, fostering diverse reasoning paths that are instrumental to the model's superior performance. \end{itemize}